-The Providence Institute for a Healthier Community (PIHC), Snohomish County Resource Hubs, LiveWell Local and LiveHealthy2020 Resource Hub (called ‘Snohomish County Resource Hubs’ below) are services provided through Providence Health & Services (called “Providence” below).
-Providence operates a system of hospitals, physician clinics, home care and other health care providers, a health plan, and associated services in the states of Alaska, California, Montana, Oregon and Washington.
-In order to better serve its patients, beneficiaries and community, Providence owns and operates Snohomish County Resource Hubs.
+The Providence Institute for a Healthier Community (PIHC), its programs and associated services, including PIHC LiveWell Local, Edge of Amazing, Heath & Well-being Monitor and others (called ‘PIHC programs and services’ below) are services provided through Providence St. Joseph Health (called “Providence” below).
+Providence operates a system of hospitals, physician clinics, home care and other health care providers, a health plan, and associated services in the states of Alaska, California, Montana, New Mexico, Oregon, Texas and Washington.
+In order to better serve its patients, beneficiaries and community, Providence owns and operates PIHC programs and services.

-A variety of information is made available through Snohomish County Resource Hubs, including:
+A variety of information is made available through PIHC programs and services, including:

 - Descriptions and contact information for community resources that may benefit our local community and Providence patients and beneficiaries.

 2. Personal Information Collection and Use